BitZ Token Trading Down 0.3% Over Last Week (BZ)

 According to CryptoCompare, “Bit-Z is a blockchain-based asset exchange platform founded in 2016, providing cryptocurrency asset trading and OTC services.
 As one of the leading market exchanges, Bit-Z uses SSL technology to secure each transaction and Load-Balancers to ensure the platform strength.
 The token issued by Bit-Z is BZ and its an Ethereum-based token (ERC 20) with the objective of improving the ecosystem through ecological Bit-Z based models and as a medium of exchange between users in the platform. “

-It is usually not possible to purchase alternative cryptocurrencies such as BitZ Token directly using U.S. dollars.
-Investors seeking to trade BitZ Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BitZ Token using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as BitZ Token directly using US dollars.
+Investors seeking to trade BitZ Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitZ Token using one of the exchanges listed above.

 Receive News & Updates for BitZ Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitZ Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.